3b/3bgl-shader/README.md

 geometry shader, and as an input named `ins` in the fragment shader.

-`name` and `slot-name` in most cases can either be a symbol which will be automatically converted from `lisp-style` to `glslStyle`, or it can be a list of `(lisp-name "glslName")` to provide an explicit translation.
+`name` and `slot-name` in uniform/input/output/interface can either be a symbol which will be automatically converted from `lisp-style` to `glslStyle`, or it can be a list of `(lisp-name "glslName")` to provide an explicit translation.